Prospect for measurement of the CP-violating phase $\phi_s$ in the $B_{s}\rightarrow J/\psi \phi$ channel at a future Z factory: Results

 Figure~\ref{fig:phisgamma} shows the expected confidential range ($68\%$ confidential level) of $\Delta\Gamma_s-\phis$.
 The black dot is the prediction of the standard model from CKMFitter group~\cite{Charles:2015gya} and HQE theory calculation~\cite{HQE}.
-The dot dash red curve and the dash blue curve represent the expected precision of Tera-$Z$ CEPC and LHCb at the HL-LHC.
-The solid green curve shows the expected precision of 10-Tera-$Z$ CEPC.
+The green curves and red curves represent the expected precision of Tera-$Z$ CEPC and 10-Tera-$Z$ CEPC, respectively.
+The different line styles represent different PID performance assumptions, where the solid line represents the conservative PID performance assumption, which is a degradation of $30$\% of the intrinsic PID performance.
+The blue dashed curve represents the LHCb at the HL-LHC, projected in this study.
+The magenta and yellow curves are the projections from ATLAS and CMS at the HL-LHC~\cite{ATLAS:2018gue,CMS:2018wpq}, respectively.

 The \phis resolution at the 10-Tera-$Z$ CEPC can reach the current precision of SM prediction.
-All the future experiments measurements of $\Delta\Gamma_s$ can provide strigent constraints on the HEQ theory.
+All the future experiment measurements of $\Delta\Gamma_s$ can provide stringent constraints on the HEQ theory.
+The CEPC could do a better job on the measurement of the $\phis$ than the measurement of the $\Delta\Gamma_s$ because the flavor tagging and decay time resolution are excellent.